slobentanzer/causality_perspective_2023/manuscript.md

 ### Foundation Models: Architectural Biases and the No Free Lunch Theorems

-Foundation models challenge the "No Free Lunch" theorems by suggesting that certain architectural biases, learned from vast amounts of data, can yield generalisable and high-performing models.
+Foundation models challenge the "No Free Lunch" theorems by suggesting that certain architectural biases, learned from vast amounts of data, can yield generalisable and high-performing models [@doi:10.48550/arXiv.2304.05366].
 These biases, and how to transfer them from LLMs to systems biology, necessitate careful evaluation.
-As the biomedical field looks to these models for answers, it becomes crucial to develop frameworks that facilitate rapid development and exploration of ideas [@doi:10.48550/arXiv.2304.05366;@doi:10.1038/s41587-023-01848-y;@doi:10.48550/arXiv.2210.17283].
+As the biomedical field looks to these models for answers, it becomes crucial to develop frameworks that facilitate rapid development and exploration of ideas [@doi:10.1038/s41587-023-01848-y;@doi:10.48550/arXiv.2210.17283].

 ### Systems Biology and Implicit Causality